JoshuaTPritchett/python_programming/README.md

 ####	This will teach me the basics of the language and I will implement various modules that can
 ####	Achieve this goal.

+## THIS IS FOR LEARNING PURPOSES SO
+## I CAN KNOW WHAT I AM TALKING ABOUT
 Things to learn (LIST WILL GROWWW)
 * Mutable and Immutable Objects
 * Arithmetic